-Course title & Code Credit the cou tion of Eligibility Criteria Pre-requisite the course of al Practica l/ Practice Marketing of Services (DSE 2) 4 3 1 0 Class XII Basics Marketing of
+Course title & Code Credit (ition of • Pre-requisite the course of al Practica I/ Practice Marketing of Services (DSE 2) 4 3 1 0 Basics Marketing of

 - Understand the emerging service environment in India and the world.
 It emphasises the distinctive aspects of Services Marketing. - Aims at equipping learners with concepts and techniques that help in taking decisions relating to various services marketing situations.